pmean/build-website/text/08/heterogeneity-in-anova.md

 - Analysis of variance
 output: html_document
 ---
+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 *Dear Professor Mean, I have an ANOVA model and I am worried about heterogeneity\--unequal standard deviations in each group.
 How should I check for this?*